JuliaData/DataFrames.jl/docs/src/man/basics.md

 2
 ```

-or to get a new `DataFrame` that is subset of rows and columns do:
+To get a new `DataFrame` that is subset of rows and columns do e.g.:

 ```jldoctest dataframe
 julia> german[4:5, 4:5]